willisman31/Awesome-CIS-Resources/README.md

 # CIS-Resources
-This is a list of free Computer Information Systems resources.
+This is a list of <em>free</em> Computer Information Systems resources.
 The full scope of this list ventures outside the realm of CIS, but all of them should be interesting and useful to other students.
 Support open source projects by donating or contributing whenever possible!
 * [Information Security](https://github.com/willisman31/CIS-Resources#information-security)
 * [Web Development](https://github.com/willisman31/CIS-Resources#web-development)